yownas/compresssed/README.md

     # echo $a
     AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAH!

-It will probably have problems with input that has comments (#) and newlines in them.
+It will probably have problems with input that has comments (#) and newlines in them. *Shrug* Not my problem.